OpenTermsArchive/contrib-versions/Flickr/Privacy Policy.md

 Flickr Flickr is a photo sharing community which provides you with an easy way to post and share photos online and add meaningful metadata and comments to photos.
-You do not need to be registered to search or view public photos on Flickr, however you must be a registered member of Flickr or Yahoo! to post.
+You do not need to be registered to search or view public photos on Flickr, however you must be a registered member of Flickr or Yahoo to post.

 Account Information

 *   In Profile Privacy, you can control who is able to see different parts of your profile, including email address, IM names, real name, and current city.
-*   In your Account Settings, you may also hide photos or your profile from searches on flickr.com as well as from searches on 3rd party sites that use the Yahoo!
-API, including Yahoo!
-Image Search.
+*   In your Account Settings, you may also hide photos or your profile from searches on flickr.com as well as from searches on 3rd party sites that use the Yahoo API, including Yahoo Image Search.

 Information Collection and Use Practices